ATTPC/attpc_engine/docs/user_guide/detector/index.md

 The detector system outputs a HDF5 file with a point cloud for each event and some IC related attributes.
 This ensures that the output can be directly fed into Spyral for analysis.
 Note that this means that the point cloud construction phase of Spyral should not be run!
 The HDF5 file generated from the detector system simulation should begin the Spyral analysis with clustering.

 It is worth elaborating why the detector system outputs point clouds instead of raw traces.
 Using raw traces would allow for the full testing of the Spyral analysis beginning with the point cloud reconstruction phase.
-The main problem with traces is that they simply take up too much data.
+The main problem with traces is that they simply take up too much disk space.
 The objective of a Monte-Carlo simulation is to simulate a phenomena enough times that statistical error is essentially removed and whatever is observed is due to the phenomena itself.
 To this end, it is often desireable to simulate hundreds of thousands of events in the AT-TPC.
 To prevent egregiously large trace files, the point cloud reconstruction can be cooked into the simulation to produce orders of magnitude smaller point cloud files.
 To maintain speed, the point clouds are simulated directly rather than simulating the traces and applying Spyral's point cloud construction phase to them.
 Almost certainly analysis effects due to the point cloud construciton phase are lost because of this.
 However, the decrease in file size using point clouds is too great to ignore.

 # Core steps of detector system